Private US Company Set For Second Moon Landing Attempt - UrduPoint

 This time, the price tag is $62.5 million.

-"Landing on the Moon is very challenging," said Kearns.
-"It's a lot tougher than landing on Earth, where we have the advantage of air, wings, parachutes, and things like that."
+Landing on the Moon is challenging due to the absence of an atmosphere, which rules out the use of parachutes.

-But on the Moon, which has an atmosphere so thin it's practically a vacuum, spacecraft must rely solely on controlled bursts from thrusters to slow their descent.
+Instead, spacecraft must rely on precisely controlled thruster burns to slow their descent while navigating treacherous terrain.

-Intuitive Machines CEO Trent Martin acknowledged the challenges and said the company had made key improvements -- including better cabling for the laser altimeter, an instrument that provides altitude and velocity readings and helps select a safe landing site.
+Martin said the company had made key improvements -- including better cabling for the laser altimeter, an instrument that provides altitude and velocity readings and helps select a safe landing site.

 Another issue the IM-1 mission faced was accurately determining its position en route to the Moon.
 To improve this, Intuitive Machines has enhanced coordination with NASA's Deep Space Network (DSN) for more precise navigation.